growwithgooglema/mbtaccess/README.md

 - Tests are run automatically on the GitHub repo by Continuous Integration (CI).
 - We use [Travis CI](https://travis-ci.org).
 Build information is available on the [MBTAccess Travis CI page](https://travis-ci.org/growwithgooglema/mbtaccess).

+### Debugging

+Two [VSCode debug configurations](https://code.visualstudio.com/docs/python/debugging) are provided: one for debugging the database migration, and one for running the Flask app.

 ### Front-end